chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-minigames/common/zero-or-hero.md

 The participating players' marbles are dropped and begin to collect points by falling through the gaps in the first row.
 If a marble falls through the outside gaps in the second row, it appears back in the game through the pipe at the top.
 If a marble falls into one of the closed gaps, it is eliminated from the game.
 If that gap had a skull icon, all of player's balance is transfered to the king.
 Otherwise, player transfers just 10 points.

-When there's one marble left, the game ends, and the players are ranked by their elimination order.
+When there's one marble left, the game ends and the players are ranked by their elimination order.
 The longest surviving player wins.

-## See also

-- Zero or Hero - YouTube version